danielbloy/pico-interactive/halloween/2024/README.md

 better.
 I will also be looking to make some changes to the existing 2023 nodes to improve them further.
 The basic plan as it stands is as follows:

+## Power distribution

+In 2023, all nodes (apart from the coordinator) were battery powered.
+This offered great flexibility as to positioning but required a lot of batteries and meant the whole system could not easily be turned off (or on) with a single switch.
+For 2024, I am looking for more mains powered distribution.

 ## New nodes

 * Spiders - This is something that was prototyped for 2023 but we ran out